ttkorhonen/e3pages/docs/kb/training/workbook/3_module_versions.md

 * Try out `make existent` with `LEVEL=4`.
 * Do `make init` in **E3_TOP**.
 What do you see?
+* What sort of restrictions exist for valid module names in e3?
 * Which kind of make rule allows us to uninstall the installed module?
 * Can we combine the following two steps?